fortrabbit/help/docs/downloading-an-app.md

 #### Receiving assets and other files for Universal Apps

 Universal Apps have persistent local storage.
-And remember Git works in [one direction only here](/deployment-methods-uni#toc-git-works-only-one-way).
-So you might find files, like uploads, that are not covered with Git.
+Remember Git works in [one direction only here](/deployment-methods-uni#toc-git-works-only-one-way).
+So you might find files, like uploads, that are not covered with the Git repo, or files in the Git repo are not up-to-date.
 Options on your disposal:

 * Login by SFTP and just download what is required - [see here](/sftp)
 * Login by SSH, zip the files and question and them from a public URL - [see here](/ssh-uni)